raspberrypilearning/lineup/en/step_3.md

 --- task ---
 To begin with you'll need to create a new block called `generate positions`{:class="blockmoreblocks"} for your sprite.
 The block will need to have two 'number input' parameters.
 Call the two parameters `rows`{:class="blockmoreblocks"} and `columns`{:class="blockmoreblocks"}.

-The values of these parameters will set how many rows and columns your grid of sprites will have.
+The values of these parameters will set how many rows and columns your grid of stamps will have.

 [[[generic-scratch-make-block]]]